Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data: Proposed Method

 \begin{remark} Combinations of Gradient Tracking with the momentum or Adam have also been proposed by \citet{xin2020distributed} and \citet{carnevale2022gtadam}.
 However, they considered only the setting in which the objective function is strongly convex and the full gradient is used.
 By contrast, our study focuses on the deep learning setting.
 Hence, our proof strategies are completely different from those in these previous studies, and Theorem \ref{theorem:convergence_rate} provides the convergence rate in the setting where the objective function is non-convex and the stochastic gradient is used. \end{remark}

-\begin{remark} The convergence rate of Gradient Tracking in the standard deep learning setting was provided by \citet{koloskova2020unified}.
+\begin{remark} \citet{koloskova2021an} provided the convergence rate of Gradient Tracking in the setting where the objective function is non-convex and the stochastic gradient is used.
 However, they did not consider the case where the momentum is used, and it is not trivial to provide the convergence rate of Momentum Tracking from the results in this previous work. \end{remark}